 quinnrussellbrown @ gmail.com

-He started his career at the Everett Herald, a medium-sized newspaper one county north of Seattle, where he had the privilege and challenge of working with his mother, the brilliant features writer Andrea Brown.
-He is currently a staff photographer and editor at the University of Washington Magazine (circulation: 250,000).
+After graduating with a degree in sociology from the University of Washington, he started his career at the Everett Herald, a medium-sized newspaper one county north of Seattle, where he had the privilege and challenge of working with his mother, the brilliant features writer Andrea Brown.
+Several years later, he has returned to his alma mater to be a staff photographer and editor at the University of Washington Magazine (circulation: 250,000).

 • Finalist, “American Portraiture Today” at the National Portrait Gallery